scholarslab/CodeLab/chapter02.5/commandline.md

 Here's a basic terminal window on one of my computers (running Ubuntu through WSL on a Windows machine).
 Yours may look different (hopefully it's prettier than the garish colors in this default shell).
 Before Graphical User Interfaces (GUI) like the one that you're almost certainly reading this on became ubiquitous, Command Line Interfaces (CLI) were how people used computers.
 So why learn any of this now?
 GUIs often abstract and simplify, but CLI lets you tell a computer to do exactly what you want it to do.
 It facilitates an understanding of what's happening "under the hood" (or at least a little bit more under the hood than usual).
 The output of our coding efforts and the data that we'll use and produce will mostly be text, which suits CLIs.
 It's also the most common way to connect to remote computers, a common circumstance when you want to control a distant web server or virtual cloud host.
 Finally, CLIs are long-lived.
 The shell that we're going to teach you to use traces its roots to the 1970s.
 Whatever new technology is around the corner, it'll still be useful to know how to drive a command line.

 In the example above, the "shanelin@ADAGIO-PC" part is my user name and the name of my computer.
 This is useful to see because the command line lets us easily switch between users and computers.
 The parts after the colon ("~" and "~/projects/CodeLab/Week01") are the current working directory path.
 The $ sign, which might be something else on your terminal, separates the directory path from the command.
 In this case, I've simply entered `cd projects/CodeLab/Week01` to change directory to the projects/CodeLab/Week01 directory and `ls` to list the contents of that directory.
 For commands with output (in this case, `ls`), the output appears below the command.

+In the graphical file manager interface for your operating system (MacOS's Finder or Window's Explorer), each window shows the files in a particular directory.
+We can say that Finder or Explorer is "in" our Home directory or our Photos directory.
+The same concept exists for shells.
+When we open up a new terminal window, by default we start in our user's Home directory (that's the `~`).
+That is, our current *working directory* is our user's Home directory.

 ## A few random notes